 $20k balance will earn a blended rate of 0.94% APY

 $25k balance will earn a blended rate of 0.83% APY

-Headquartered in Lone Tree, Colorado, Public Service Credit Union’s field of membership (FOM) is primarily residency based, with individuals who live or work in Colorado eligible to join.
+Headquartered in Denver, Colorado, Public Service Credit Union’s field of membership (FOM) is primarily residency based, with individuals who live or work in Colorado eligible to join.

 Employees and individuals affiliated with a PSCU Partner Company (PC) or Select Employee Group (SEG) qualify for membership.

 In addition, family members of current PSCU members are also eligible.

 Note: PSCU’s Personal Membership page is rather vague and doesn’t provide much detail, such a list of the PCs or SEGs.
 I was able to confirm the residency portion of the FOM with CSR, but CSR wasn’t able to provide more specific information about the PCs, SEGs, or what constitutes “family members.”

 Joining PSCU can be done online, or done in person at any of 29 Colorado branches located in Arvada, Aurora (3), Brighton, Broomfield, Centennial, Colorado Springs, Denver (7), Fort Collins (4), Greeley, Highlands Ranch, Lakewood, Littleton (2), Lone Tree, Loveland, Parker, Thornton, and Windsor.

 Public Service Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.94% (excellent) based on September 30, 2017 data.
 In the past year, PSCU has increased its total non-brokered deposits by $269.84 million, an excellent annual growth rate of 16.76%.
 Please refer to our financial overview of Public Service Credit Union (NCUA Charter # 64778) for more details.